The Outside Project: Creating an LGBTIQ+ Safe Haven

 After the assembly

-Stay after for tea, biscuits, and chat in the Backyard Comedy Club.
-Then join us for a local meal, picnic, or a drink and card games at the pub.
+We invite everyone to stay after for tea, biscuits, and chat in the Backyard Comedy Club.
+Then to join us for a local meal, picnic, or a drink and card games at the pub.

-Our lunch venue this time is likely to be Love Shack, a wonderfully welcoming vegan restaurant that recently joined the Safe Space London directory of trans-friendly businesses.
+Our lunch venue this time was Love Shack, a wonderfully welcoming vegan restaurant that recently joined the Safe Space London directory of trans-friendly businesses.
+(We chose the venue, then we chose the song!)

 → Our next assembly: Conversations on Kindness: How the Power of Kindness Can Change the World, 20th July